MGW-GH/UltiMathSnake/README.md

 - __UX__

-  The site will be presented as simple but attractive and easy to navigate.
-Users can find their preferred cuisine with some culinary history and a recipe to follow.
-Users who want further interaction can leave a review or subscribe to receive monthly comms with new recipes based on their favourite cuisine.
+  The site will be presented as fun and engaging.
+Users can choose their preferred mathematical operator which will generate an equation.
+The board in central drawing the user in to play the game.
+A score is provided and easily seen whilst playing, with direction buttons below for ease of use to mobiles users.

 - __User Stories__

-  - As a user of this website, I want to easily navigate to my desired cuisine without scrolling down the whole page.
+  - As a user of this website, I want to easily be able to play the game.
-  - As a user, I want to find new recipes that I can cook at home.
+  - As a user, I want to see my score as I play.
-  - As a user, I want to know which page I'm on so it's easier to navigate.
+  - As a user, I want the game to work as anticipated.
-  - As a user, I want to be able to read the content easily so that I understand and like visiting the site.
+  - As a user, I want to be able to see the content of the game clearly.
-  - As a user, I want to be able to follow links to more receipes based on my preferred cuisine.
+  - As a user, I want the game to have a game over scenario.
-  - As a user, I want to see pictures of the receipes so I can see what I'm going to cook.
+  - As a user, I want to be able to use touch to control the game directions.
-  - As a user, I want to see vegetarian options so that I can use the recipes for vegetarians.
+  - As a user, I want the game to fit my device screen.
-  - As the product owner, I want to be able to add and remove receipes so the site is constantly updating and giving the user more value.
-  - As the product owner, I would like the site to be responsive to all devices small to large so that the uer has the best experience regardless of device.
+  - As the product owner, I want the game to work as expected.
-  - As the product owner, I would like to receive feedback from users so we can update the site for improved user experience.

 - __Wireframes__
 <img src="assets/images/Screenshot 2024-07-30 at 15.14.09.png">